Russel88/RCon3D/README.md

     ##  [1]  0.0  1.5  3.0  4.5  6.0  7.5  9.0 10.5 12.0 13.5 15.0 16.5 18.0 19.5
     ## [15] 21.0 22.5 24.0 25.5 27.0 28.5 30.0

 Ok. lets try 21 microns then.
-As an example we pick 200 random pixels (should be higher for actual analysis), and we run the whole thing 5 times to see how picking random pixels affect the variability of the result
+As an example we pick 200 random pixels, and we run the whole thing 5 times to see how picking random pixels affect the variability of the result

     mycc <- co_agg(imgs=myimg,channels=c("xan","ste"),size=21,npixel=200,dstep=1,pwidth=0.75,zstep=0.25,R=5)